artainmo/web-development/frontend/CSS/README.md

 Pseudo-class selectors are added to the selector type (ex. p:focus) and allow to change styling during an action on the site here are some of them :focus, :visited, :disabled, and :active.

 If mutliple css selectors are applicable on an HTML element the most specific one receives priority, id is more specific than class which is more specific than type. <br>
+!important can be used at end of declaration to automatically make it the most specific one (priority), but its use is considerd bad practice.<br>
-Good practice when writing a .css is to write the file from lowest priority selectors to highest priority selectors.
+Good practice when writing a .css is to write the file from lowest priority selectors to highest priority selectors.<br>

 ## CSS visual rules
 As a declaration property font-family can be used to indicate typeface/font family.<br>